KingsburyLab/kingsbury-group-website/content/home/slider.md

         text: Our Research
         url: ../research/
     - title: Join Us
-      content: 'The Kingsbury Lab is coming to Princeton University!
-We are recruiting multiple graduate students and postdocs to start in Summer/Fall 2023.'
+      content: 'We are always interested in connecting with new collaborators and exceptional undergraduate, graduate, and postdoctoral researchers.'
       align: left
       background:
         position: center